-2019 Business Highlights
+2020 Business Highlights

-We achieved the following key financial results in 2019:
+We achieved the following key financial results in 2020:

-- total revenue for 2019 increased 27% to a record \$328.0 million, compared to \$257.7 million in 2018. - operating cash flow for 2019 was \$51.2 million, compared to operating cash flow of \$38.6 million in 2018. - net loss increased to \$(4.6) million, or \$(0.08) per basic and diluted share in 2019, compared to net loss of \$(0.2) million, or \$(0.00) per basic and diluted share in 2018.
+- total revenue for 2020 increased 33% to a record \$434.9 million, compared to \$328.0 million in 2019. - net loss increased to \$(42.1) million, or \$(0.66) per basic and diluted share in 2020, compared to net loss of \$(4.6) million, or \$(0.08) per basic and diluted share in 2019. - operating cash flow for 2020 was \$67.3 million, compared to operating cash flow of \$51.2 million in 2019.

-2019 Executive Compensation Actions
+2020 Executive Compensation Actions

-In line with our performance and compensation objectives, the following actions related to 2019 compensation for our NEOs were approved:
+In line with our performance and compensation objectives, the following actions related to 2020 compensation for our NEOs were approved:

-- Base Salary During 2018, the Compensation Committee approved the base salary for its newly appointed executive officer Mr. Rosenberg, who joined us in January 2019.
-No continuing NEO, except Mr. Zwarenstein and Mr. Welch, received a base salary increase in 2019. - Short-Term Cash Incentive Awards In February 2019, the Compensation Committee approved performance targets for 2019 that were used to determine the amount of cash bonus awards that could be earned on a quarterly basis by our NEOs.
-Consistent with 2018, performance targets with respect to revenue and Adjusted EBITDA were established to focus our NEOs on key quarterly company financial goals contained in our annual operating plan, as well as individual performance objectives (other than Mr. Trollope, whose bonus was determined solely based on our Company financial goals and Mr. Burkland, whose bonus is also determined by bookings).
-We exceeded the target levels established for our Company financial goals in each quarter in 2019 and, after taking into account the level of achievement of each NEO's individual performance objectives, the NEOs received an average payout of 115% of their target bonus opportunity for 2019. - Equity Awards In 2019, the Compensation Committee continued its practice of granting annual equity awards in the form of service-based stock options and/or restricted stock unit ("RSU") awards to our incumbent NEOs, other than our newly appointed executive officer, Mr. Rosenberg, who received no additional equity awards in 2019 because his new hire equity awards were approved in December 2018 (with an effective grant date of January 2019).
-As noted, in December 2018, the Compensation Committee approved an RSU award with a target dollar value equal to \$1.25 million and a stock option award with a target dollar value equal to \$1.25 million for Mr. Rosenberg.
+- Base Salary All NEOs received a modest base salary increase in 2020. - Short-Term Cash Incentive Awards In February 2020, the Compensation Committee approved performance targets for 2020 that were used to determine the amount of cash bonus awards that could be earned on a semi-annual basis by our NEOs.
+Consistent with 2019, performance targets with respect to revenue and Adjusted EBITDA were established to focus our NEOs on key semi-annual company financial goals contained in our annual operating plan, as well as individual performance objectives (other than Mr. Trollope, whose bonus was determined solely based on our Company financial goals and Mr. Burkland, whose bonus is also determined by bookings).
+We exceeded the target levels established for our Company financial goals in each semi-annual period in 2020 and, after taking into account the level of achievement of each NEO's individual performance objectives, the NEOs received an average payout of 131% of their target bonus opportunity for 2020. - Equity Awards In 2020, the Compensation Committee continued its practice of granting annual equity awards in the form of service-based stock options and/or restricted stock unit ("RSU") awards to our incumbent NEOs.

-2019 Executive Compensation Policies and Practices
+2020 Executive Compensation Policies and Practices

 We endeavor to design and implement our executive compensation policies and practices in accordance with sound governance standards.
 The Compensation Committee meets regularly throughout the year to review our executive compensation program on an ongoing basis to ensure that it is consistent with our short-term and long-term goals given the dynamic nature of our business and the market in which we compete for executive talent.
-The following policies and practices continued in effect during 2019:
+The following policies and practices continued in effect during 2020: